6 Fun Fall Festival Ideas for Schools (That Raise More Money)

 Why fall festivals are perfect fundraisers

-• Seasonal energy – People love cozy, themed events
+• Seasonal energy: People love cozy, themed events

-• Community connection – Students, parents, and teachers all participate
+• Community connection: Students, parents, and teachers all participate

-• Flexible fundraising – Raffles, tickets, sponsorships, and auctions work seamlessly
+• Flexible fundraising: Raffles, tickets, sponsorships, and auctions work seamlessly

-• Family-friendly fun – Appeals to all ages, ideal for PTO and PTA events
+• Family-friendly fun: Appeals to all ages, ideal for PTO and PTA events

+See seasonal fundraising ideas for Thanksgiving, Christmas, and year-end campaign formats that build on the same seasonal momentum.
 For more school fundraising ideas, see school fundraising ideas.

 1. Pumpkin patch fundraiser